TRAVEL GUIDES

 ISABELLA’S, RESTAURANT

 Isabella's Llafranc is a fresh addition to the Llafranc dining scene.
 With its unique interior design, it stands out from the typical Costa Brava look.
 The menu features simple Mediterranean dishes.
-For the best experience, we recommend choosing a seat on the interior terrace – the table on the far right side is our top pick.
+For the best experience, we recommend choosing a seat on the interior terrace.
+The table on the far right side is our top pick.

 Llafranc, Costa Brava